RemiChevrier/FallingGrandpa/README.md

-FallingGrandpa is an alert application for the falls of the old people.
+FallingGrandpa is an alert application for the falls in older people.
 During the accident, the application calculate the speeding and send a notification at the user.
 According to his answer, the application send a message to the phone numbers recorded with the location of the user.